-I would argue that downloading an application like Guitar Tuna is certainly worth the space on your computer’s little hard-drive, but is it as good as a tuner from Korg?
+I would argue that downloading an application like Guitar Tuna is certainly worth the space on your computer’s little hard drive, but is it as good as a tuner from Korg?
 Probably not.
+The same thing can be said about the tuners that you’ll find in the App Store or from Google Play.
+Simply put…

 For both tests, I used an electric guitar rather than an acoustic guitar, where one was plugged into the Korg Tuner and compared to the Guitar Tuna app, and the other test was unplugged with the Korg Tuner in comparison to the Guitar Tuna application.